ScrabbleScratch/rpi-status-monitor/README.md

 In the LCD driver script it's needed to specify the memory address that the I2C module is pointed to.
 You can do it by running an I2C scan.
 ```
-ADDRESS=0x27    #change the 0x27 with the address of your module
+ADDRESS = 0x27    #change the 0x27 with the address of your module
 ```

 # Dockerfile